Anthony Dias Blue: The Tasting Panel

-In 2007 Blue purchased, in partnership with Publisher Meridith May, Patterson's Beverage Journal, a 65-year-old beverage trade publication that was renamed The Tasting Panel.
-It has become the highest circulation beverage industry publication.
+In 2007, in partnership with Publisher Meridith May, Blue purchased Patterson's Beverage Journal, a 65-year-old beverage trade publication that was renamed The Tasting Panel.
+It has become the highest-circulation beverage industry publication.

 The Sommelier Journal

 In December 2013, The Tasting Panel acquired The Sommelier Journal with Blue as the new Editor-in-Chief along with a team of top wine and hospitality industry writers.
 The first issue of the refreshed publication was distributed in Spring of 2014.

 Blue Lifestyle

-Blue ran one of the nation’s most successful producers of wine and food events, creating large trade tastings, wine seminars, lunches and dinners for wineries and wine associations around the world.
+Blue ran the producers of wine and food events, creating large trade tastings, wine seminars, lunches, and dinners for wineries and wine associations around the world.